 Every summer, thousands of people start suffering from hayfever.
-While there are many over-the-counter medications available, there are also a number of home remedies that can help such as a hay fever allergy injection.
+While there are many over-the-counter medications available, there are also a number of home remedies that can help such as a hay fever allergy jab.

 Whatever you decide, hayfever doesn’t have to stop you going out and enjoying the nice weather.
 Here, then, are 10 home hayfever remedies that you might consider.